aquasecurity/trivy/docs/vuln-detection/library.md

 - Java
     - JAR/WAR/EAR files (*.jar, *.war, and *.ear)
 - Go
-    - Binaries built by Go
+    - Binaries built by Go (UPX-compressed binaries don't work)

 The path of these files does not matter.